gilligan/gilligan.github.io/_posts/2018-12-30-post-christmas-advent-pt1.md

 > Advent of Code is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.

-It began with nice little tasks that I could solve with little effort.
+It began with nice little tasks that I could solve with relatively little effort.
 After some days however the challenges got more and more involved and i was unable to find the time to work on them.
-Each day there is a new challenge so the unsolved ones started to pile up which I found somewhat demotivating.
+Each day there is a new challenge so the unsolved ones started to pile up which I found a bit demotivating.

-Now that _Advent of Code 2018_ is over I decided to pick up the challenges again and blog about solving them in Haskell.
+Now that _Advent Of Code 2018_ is over I decided to return to the challenges but instead of just solving them I will try to also explain _how_ I am solving them in Haskell.
+Hopefully some people will find this useful.
-Maybe some people will get something out of it - Actually, if you do then let [me know](https://twitter.com/tpflug) :)

 ### A Short Note On Nix